The way we work. Professionalism in action.

 Managers

-Persons employed who are also managers are in a position of influence and authority that gives them a particular responsibility to exemplify the values of the public sector.
+Persons employed who are also managers are in a position of influence and authority that gives them a particular responsibility to exemplify the values of the federal public sector.
 Managers are expected to uphold this Code, model appropriate behaviours, encourage dialogue on values and ethical issues, and foster an environment of openness where they encourage discussion, promote the exchange of ideas, elicit questions, and promote the search for solutions.
 Employees also have an important role to play by participating in the dialogue and contributing to creating a work environment that reflects values and ethics.

-As provided by sections 12 and 13 of the Public Servants Disclosure Protection Act (PSDPA), if you, as a public servant, have information that could indicate a serious breach of this Code, you can bring this matter, in confidence and without fear of reprisal, to the attention of your immediate supervisor, the Senior Officer for Disclosure or the Public Sector Integrity Commissioner.
+As provided by sections 12 and 13 of the Public Servants Disclosure Protection Act (PSDPA), if you, as a public servant, have information that could indicate a serious breach of this Code, you can bring this matter, in confidence and without fear of reprisal, to the attention of your immediate supervisor, the Senior Officer of Disclosure or the Public Sector Integrity Commissioner.

 Deputy head

 The deputy head has specific responsibilities under the PSDPA, including the establishment of a Code of Conduct for FedDev Ontario, and overall responsibility for promoting a culture of values and ethics within the Agency.
-The deputy head, supported by the Senior Officer for Disclosure and the Director General, Human Resources, ensures that you, as an employee, are aware of your obligations under this Code and that you can obtain appropriate advice within the Agency on ethical issues, including possible conflicts of interest.
+The deputy head, supported by the Senior Officer of Disclosure and the Director General, Human Resources, ensures that you, as an employee, are aware of your obligations under this Code and that you can obtain appropriate advice within the Agency on ethical issues, including possible conflicts of interest.

 The deputy head is responsible for designating a senior official to whom responsibility is assigned or authority is delegated with regard to the prevention and resolution of conflict of interest and conflict of duties situations.